carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 'deopt parameter' arguments, but the role of these parameter sets have been entirely replaced with the corresponding operand bundles.
 In a future revision, these now redundant arguments will be removed.

-The 'gc parameters' arguments contain every pointer to a garbage collector object which potentially needs to be updated by the garbage collector.
-Note that the argument list must explicitly contain a base pointer for every derived pointer listed.
-The order of arguments is unimportant.
-Unlike the other variable length parameter sets, this list is not length prefixed.
-Use of the 'gc parameters' list is deprecated and will eventually be replaced entirely with the :ref:`gc-live <ob_gc_live>` operand bundle.

 Semantics:
 """"""""""